rbgadotti/Mailed/README.md

-# mailed
+# Mailed

-Wordpress plugin example to manage newsletter lists
+A example of a wordpress plugin to manage newsletter lists following the standards of the Plugin Developer Handbook

+# What I Learned
+* Develop Wordpress plugins
+* Best practices to any wordpress development
+* Use constants to plugin parameters
+* How the Wordpress Core works